2018

 EgoPo Classic Theater

-There is simplicity in a familiar themes which expand our world by understanding this troubling subject matter.
-Audiences of some of these organizations are working together in the field of art and culture to read difficult material.
+There is simplicity in a familiarity of themes which expand on our world through understanding troubling subject matter.
+Audiences of some of Philadelphia’s arts organizations put together a field of art and culture to helped their audiences to read this difficult material.

 A Human Being Died That Night by Pumla Gobodo-Madikizela, adaptation by Nicholas Wright, directed by Steven Wright.

-Censored: “Master Harold”…and the Boys by Athol Fugard, directed by Lne Savadove
+Censored: “Master Harold”…and the Boys by Athol Fugard, directed by Lane Savadove

 , , , ,